wszqkzqk/wszqkzqk.github.io/_posts/2025-08-07-GTK-Vala-Tutorial-3.md

 /* SPDX-License-Identifier: LGPL-2.1-or-later */

 /**
- * Solar Angle Calculator Application.
+ * Solar Calculator.
  * Copyright (C) 2025 wszqkzqk <wszqkzqk@qq.com>
- * A libadwaita application that calculates and visualizes solar elevation angles
+ * A libadwaita application that calculates and visualizes solar data including
+ * elevation angles, distance, and other solar parameters throughout the day
- * throughout the day for a given location and date.
-The application provides
+ * for a given location and date.
+The application provides an interactive interface
- * an interactive interface for setting latitude, longitude, timezone, and date,
+ * for setting latitude, longitude, timezone, and date, and displays a real-time
- * and displays a real-time chart of solar elevation angles with export capabilities.
+ * chart with export capabilities.
  */
-public class SolarAngleApp : Adw.Application {
+public class SolarCalc : Adw.Application {
     // Constants for solar angle calculations
     private const double DEG2RAD = Math.PI / 180.0;
     private const double RAD2DEG = 180.0 / Math.PI;